Making a Complaint

 - For all other counties-contact the appropriate County Foster Family Home licensing office

-- Residential Care Facilities for the Elderly, Adult Residential Facilities, Adult Day Programs, Social Rehabilitation Facilities--contact the Adult/Senior Care Program Office where the facility is located
+- Residential Care Facilities for the Elderly, Adult Residential Facilities, Adult Day Programs, Social Rehabilitation Facilities--contact the Adult/Senior Care Regional Office where the facility is located

 - Family Child Care Homes (day care provided in someone's own home) located in: Del Norte and Inyo Counties-contact the appropriate county Family Child Care Home licensing office